sepehrmdn77/mirasys-assignment/README.md

 ``` link
 gitops/infrastructure/monitoring/helmrelease-monitoring.yaml
 ```
-Simply can be deployed on the master node running commands below:
+It can simply be deployed on the master node by running the commands below:
 ``` bash
 curl -s https://fluxcd.io/install.sh | sudo bash